open-telemetry/opentelemetry.io/content/en/docs/security/config-best-practices.md

 - Use the
   [OpenTelemetry Collector Builder (`ocb`)](/docs/collector/custom-collector) to create a Collector distribution that uses only the components you need.
-- If you find that you have unused receivers and exporters, remove them from your configuration.
+- Remove unused components from your configuration.

 ### Configure with care

 Some components can increase the security risk of your Collector pipelines.

-- Receivers and exporters can be push- or pull-based.
-In either case, you should establish the connection at least over a secure channel, potentially authenticated as well.
+- Receivers, exporters and other components should establish network connections over a secure channel, potentially authenticated as well.
 - Receivers and exporters might expose buffer, queue, payload, and worker settings using configuration parameters.
 If these settings are available, you